 When your guest logs in, they will see the 'Authorise Security Deposit' button.
 This button will only appear within 30 days' of the guest arriving.

 No money is physically collected at this point.
-The guest is presented by some words provided by Opayo with a link to Opayo's security policy, here.
+The guest is presented with some words provided by Opayo with a link to Opayo's security policy, here.

 Once the guest hits continue, they are taken to the SagePay (Opayo) screen to enter in their card details.

-Once complete, you will be able to see that the authentication has taken place in the Booking Summary.
+Once the guest has completed this part, you will be able to see that the authentication has taken place in the Booking Summary under the Payments Tab.